gcv/appengine-magic/README.md

    `resources/WEB-INF/appengine-web.xml` (an App Engine application descriptor).
 These files should contain reasonable starting defaults for your application.

+With regard to AOT-compilation, if your project needs it, then you must include `<project>.app_servlet` in Leiningen's `:aot` directive.
+Otherwise, omit the `:aot` directive altogether.
+The `lein appengine-prepare` task will take care of AOT-compiling the entry point servlet and cleaning up afterwards.

 The default `.gitignore` file produced by Leiningen works well with the resulting project, but do take a careful look at it.
 In particular, you should